PMP Exam Preparation (92 Blogs) Become a Certified Professional

 20. What is RAID in Project Management?

-RAID in project management stands for Risk, Assumptions, Issue, and Dependencies.
-These are very important items that a project manager must have knowledge about.
+RAID in project management stands for Risk, Assumptions, Issues, and Dependencies.
+These are very important items that a project manager must be knowledgeable about.

-• Risks are the potential problems that can have either a positive or negative impact on the project resulting in a deviation of the final result from the original plan.
+• Risks are potential problems that can have either a positive or negative impact on the project, resulting in a deviation from the final result of the original plan.

-• Actions are the task that you perform throughout the project.
+• Actions are the tasks that you perform throughout the project.

-• Issues are the hurdles that you might face in the course of the project which must be successfully resolved or it might derail the project or cause the project to fail.
+• Issues are hurdles that you might face during the project.
+They must be successfully resolved, or they might derail the project or cause it to fail.

 • Decisions are your choice of actions/tasks in the project.